The Luton Hoo Walled Garden

 An Analemmatic sundial was installed in 2013 to mark the tercentenary of the birth of Lord Bute.

-I am delighted to acknowledge comment and research by Dr VL Thomson in the preparation of this summary.
+I am delighted to acknowledge comment and research by Dr VL Thomson and the kind efforts of the volunteer staff of the Luton Hoo Estate in the preparation of this summary.

 Appendix – Other known Octagonal gardens